Conservancy

 There are multiple sections to the Single Resource Boss PTB.
 The front section need only be completed once for all position types.
 Individual type sections of the PTB are completed, evaluated, and certified individually as they represent different positions.

-Local Conservancy Burn Boss or Fire Manager may Initialize and Agency Certify the SRB PTB.
+Local Conservancy Burn Boss or Fire Manager may Initialize and Agency Certify the SRB Position Task Book.
 The Fire Management Coordinator must Initialize and Agency Certify all task books for a designated Fire Manager.

 Position Currency

-To remain qualified in a Single Resource position:
+To remain qualified in a Single Resource Boss position:

 Position Documentation

-A Single Resource Boss is responsible for maintaining awarded training certificates, Position Task Books, fitness test documentation, and a log or record of their wildland fire experience.
-The Conservancy may retain copies of these documents in a state or local office in support of a trainee's development or while maintaining a qualified individual's information in the IQCS database.
+A Single Resource Boss is responsible for maintaining awarded training certificates, completed Position Task Books, fitness test documentation, and a log or record of their wildland fire experience.
+The Conservancy may retain copies of these documents in a state or local office for documenting an individual's information in the IQCS database.